Fatmike-GH/Fatpack/README.md

 The console application (``Fatpack.exe``) is used by the user to package their target executable.
 Its main responsibilities include:

 - Determining the appropriate loader stub (Loader_Console or Loader_Windows) based on the type of the target executable, loading it from an embedded resource, and saving it to disk.
+- Rebasing the loader stub if the target does not have a relocation table and there is an image base conflict.
 - Extracting the icon from the target executable and embedding it into the selected loader stub.
 - Extracting and embedding the application manifest from the target executable.
 This step is essential, as the manifest may specify specific module versions required for correct execution.
 - Compressing the target executable using the LZMA algorithm and appending it to the loader stub.

->**Note:** Rebasing of the loader stub is not yet implemented.
-If the target executable lacks a relocation table, the loader stub may fail to function properly.
-This is due to a potential conflict between the image base addresses of the loader stub and the target executable.

 ![image](Images/Concept.PNG)